 Prior to moving into private practice, Schenk served as the chief operating officer and chief compliance officer of the Detroit Water and Sewerage Department (DWSD) where he assisted the department in resolving a thirty-six-year-old court action involving environmental noncompliance.
 As part of that effort, he worked to create operational independence for the utility in the areas of law, finance, human resources, and procurement and created the blueprint for what eventually became the Great Lakes Water Authority.

-As Chief of Staff, Schenk managed various County departments, supervised nearly 2,000 employees, and had responsibility for the development and implementation process for Wayne County’s $2 billion annual budget.
-Schenk also worked on numerous regional initiatives, including the expansion of Cobo Center, the creation of a regional transit plan for Southeast Michigan, and the development of the Aerotropolis.
+Before his appointment to DWSD's executive management team, Schenk served in various roles within Wayne County government, including chief of staff, assistant county executive, and principal attorney.
+As principal attorney in Wayne County, he supervised the municipal law section of the county's law department.
+As chief of staff, he managed various county departments, supervising nearly 2,000 employees, and was responsible for the development and implementation process for Wayne County’s $2 billion annual budget.
+Also, Schenk worked on numerous regional initiatives, including the development of the regional convention authority, the regional transit plan for Southeast Michigan, and the Aerotropolis.

 Before coming to Wayne County, Schenk worked for the City of Detroit for seven years within both the legislative and executive branches of government.
 His last held position with the City of Detroit was as legislative assistant corporation counsel in the law department.

 Schenk earned his law degree from Wayne State University and was admitted to the Michigan Bar Association in 1996.
 He also holds two bachelor's degrees from the University of Michigan.
 Schenk has held leadership positions in numerous civic and community organizations such as SMART, SEMCOG, the Convention and Visitors Bureau, and numerous tax credit authorities.